-In order to ensure that a child grows in a healthy environment, there has always been a need to move a child who has suffered the death of one of the parents to a home where he can live in an environment that promotes not only his physical and social growth, but also mental growth.
+In order to ensure that a child grows in a healthy environment, there has always been a need to move a child who has suffered the death of one of

 A home is a fortress to which a child can always for sympathy, protection, love security, food, understanding and acceptance.
 A home that a child can look up to, for the satisfaction of the basic needs, such as those enumerated above constitute an environment which engenders good mental health.
-By contrast, a home torn by strife,
+By contrast, a home torn by strife, quarrel, fighting, swearing and a home where there is constant hunger, fighting, lack of care, lack of love and security, lack of understanding, etc. constitutes an environment which generates frustration, fear, insecurity, delinquency and anti-social behaviours in a growingchild.

 A conducive emotional home environment for the child is one in which parents not only provide the child's basic needs, but also provide discipline and guidance.
-While overstrictness can generate negative feelings in the child, over-permissiveness is equally dangerous.
-Parents must provide appropriate balance between being very harsh or overpermissive.
+While over-strictness can generate negative feelings in the child, over-permissiveness is equally dangerous.
+Parents must provide appropriate balance between being very harsh or over-permissive.